- How viruses infect your computer and smartphone

 For example, VMOWO City: Speed racing 3D was removed from Google and flagged as a malicious app, but it is still on 9game.
 Like several other apps banned from Google PlayStore, VMOWO City: Speed racing 3D is classified as a riskware.
 This type of malware is used to bombard the phones of unsuspecting gamers with ads.

 This risk arises when software has a security hole – an exploitable weakness in its code.
-When hackers discover this flaw, they exploit it by adding a code to the program.
-As expected, these extra codes allow the hacker to execute a malicious action.
+When hackers discover this flaw, they exploit it by adding a code to the program (also known as a zero-day vulnerability).
+As expected, these extra codes allow the hacker to execute a malicious action (also known as a zero-day attack).

 According to Adobe’s report, the vulnerability (CVE-2021-21017) has been exploited in “limited attacks.”